Route of California High-Speed Rail: California State Rail Modernization

-The California Department of Transportation's State Rail Modernization Plan (2022) integrates the High-Speed Rail system into its long-range passenger rail plan.
+The California Department of Transportation's California State Rail Modernization Plan (2023 Draft) integrates the High-Speed Rail system into its long-range passenger rail plan.

 The map to the right shows how the HSR system will provide connections to long distance (Amtrak) as well as commuter rail services at the north and south ends of the HSR system.

 The Interim Initial Operating Segment runs in the Central Valley from Merced (north end) to Bakersfield (south end).

-Current implementation plan
+Initial Operating Segment

 The 2022 Business Plan focuses on developing an Interim Initial Operating Segment (IOS) between Merced and Bakersfield.
 This IOS will have 5 stations: Merced, Madera, Fresno, Kings/Tulare, and Bakersfield.

 The route to San Francisco from the Central Valley has been selected, however funding to initiate construction from Merced to San Jose is not yet available.